Located at 20 Old Brompton Road – Just Steps from South Kensington Tube. Easy Access, Always.

-The Gynae UK is one of the most trusted private gynaecology clinic in Harley Street, London for fitting and removal of contraceptive coils.
+The Gynae UK is one of the most trusted private gynaecology clinic in South Kensington, London for fitting and removal of coils.
 We deal in both copper (IUD) and hormonal (IUS) coils.
-After you’ve booked your appointment with us, our private gynaecologist will involve you in a discussion to help choose the ideal contraceptive coil option.
+After you’ve booked your appointment with us, our private gynaecologist will involve you in a discussion to help choose the ideal coil option.
 The extensive consultation followed by the coil fitting procedure usually lasts about half an hour.

-It is also commonly known as the non-hormonal coil or copper coil and is a tiny piece of flexible plastic.
-Your gynaecologist will place it into the uterus to protect you from getting pregnant.
-This device can be easily removed once you decide to get pregnant or choose any other alternative contraception procedure.
+Also commonly known as the non-hormonal coil or copper coil, it is a small, T-shaped device made of flexible plastic and copper.
+Your gynaecologist will place it inside the uterus to prevent pregnancy.
+It can be removed easily if you decide to become pregnant or choose another contraceptive method.

-The IUS is yet another type of long-acting reversible contraceptive (LARC) device.
-It differs from the copper coil or IUD in the sense that the device comes with an additional hormonal element to protect you from unwanted pregnancy.
+The IUS is another type of long-acting reversible contraceptive (LARC) device.
+Unlike the copper coil (IUD), the IUS releases a small amount of progestogen hormone to prevent pregnancy.

 Please note that the above prices are inclusive of any consultation fees